zameerkh/PolicyBuilder.NET/README.md

 ## Installation

-To install `ResilientRefit`, add the following NuGet package to your project:
+To install `PolicyBuilder.NET`, add the PolicyBuilder.NET NuGet package to your project:

 ## Configuration